 Need enterprise-level service at low prices?
 We support the negotiation of both new and existing contracts, using our benchmarks and data to back our case for a lower rate.

-And we commonly help our clients with leading SaaS tools like Atlassian, AWS, Dayforce, Google Workspace, Looker, Salesforce and others.
+And we commonly help our clients with leading SaaS tools like Atlassian, AWS, Dayforce, Google Workspace, Looker, Salesforce, and others.
 We even let users upload their SaaS invoices for analysis so that we can let them know how their expenses compare to others.
-There’s no reason why a company should go blind into new contracts or renegotiations with their SaaS providers.
+There’s no reason why a company should go blind to new contracts or renegotiations with their SaaS providers.

 When you are able to access enterprise-level packages and low prices, you’re able to access the 3 major benefits of SSO capabilities:

 - Savings: You need fewer IT team members to help with password management and resets, which helps reduce your IT spend.